 Pressure treated wood is divided into two groups: above ground and ground contact.

 Above Ground Rated Pressure Treated Wood

 Lumber stamped Above Ground Use should be used at least 6” above the ground.
 That's the final grade, or level, after landscaping.
 This type of treated wood is used in places with good air circulation, water drainage, and limited contact with plants or leaf litter.
 Spindles, railings, and balusters are examples of places where Above Ground Rated Lumber is a good choice.

 Ground Contact Pressure Treated Wood

-Lumber that’s pressure treated for Ground Contact is for anything that is within 6’’ of the ground.
-Any application this close to the ground or touching the ground has a risk of prolonged exposure to ground moisture, fungus, and insects, so it requires a higher resistance to decay.
+Lumber that’s pressure treated for Ground Contact is anything that is within 6’’ of the ground.
+Any application this close to the ground or touching the ground has a risk of prolonged exposure to ground moisture, fungus, and insects, so it requires a higher resistance to the elements and pests.

 It’s also important to use Ground Contact lumber for components that would be difficult to maintain, repair, or replace and are critical to the performance and safety of the structure, no matter the distance above the ground.
 Ground Contact lumber should be used for decking, posts, stringers, beams, ledgers, and joists.

 Fortunately, ALL 2x6 and greater dimensional pine lumber at McCoy’s is treated for Ground Contact.
 This means it has almost twice the concentration of preservatives as Above Ground rated treated wood, ensuring the lumber in your project will be durable and long-lasting.